Bank reform authors to appear at UK standards inquiry

-LONDON British parliamentarians will quiz two of the authors of reports proposing big changes in the structure of Europe's banks in the next two weeks as they step up an inquiry into standards at British banks.
+LONDON Oct 17 British lawmakers will quiz two of the authors of reports proposing big changes in the structure of Europe's banks in the next two weeks as they step up an inquiry into standards at British banks.

 Erkki Liikanen, the governor of the Bank of Finland who this month said EU banks should separate deposit-taking businesses from higher-risk activities, will appear at Britain's Parliamentary Commission on Banking Standards next Monday.

-They will follow Paul Volcker, the former U.S. Federal Reserve chairman, who appears before the parliamentarians at 0200 pm on Wednesday.
+They will follow Paul Volcker, the former U.S. Federal Reserve chairman, who appears before the lawmakers at 1300 GMT on Wednesday.

 Volcker and Liikanen will bring an international perspective to the inquiry, which was set up after a series of scandals at UK banks, including the manipulation of interest rates by Barclays Plc and the mis-selling of insurance policies to millions of customers by all big banks.

-The parliamentarians, led by Andrew Tyrie, also said they will hear from Don Cruickshank, author of a report on competition in UK banking, on October 24.
+The lawmakers, led by Andrew Tyrie, also said they will hear from Don Cruickshank, author of a report on competition in UK banking, on Oct.
+24.

 Liikanen's report is being assessed by European regulators and member states.
 He was asked by the European Commission for ideas on how to shield taxpayers from having to fund future bailouts while protecting savers.